ryanyuyu/SOCVR-RoomInformation/README.md

 You can request people to review a post to add **Close Votes**, but mind the bullet points under "General Expectations for Members".

-###General expectations for members:
-* Do not ask for up or down votes on any posts.
-While Shog9 has allowed organized voting in chat rooms, we do not want to be seen as a voting mob.
-Our goal requires a certain level of support from the community at large, as such we don't want anything in the transcript that could be perceived as us treating people unfairly.
-* [[cv-pls]](http://sopython.com/wiki/cv-pls) should not be a habit for users.
-(Don't make it an instinct to fast-track every eligible post to the front of the closure system.
-Exceptions are okay if the post is _really_ bad or the users in that tag can't close the post in time.)
-* Members are not expected to close vote any post you bring up.
-(Furthermore, do not pressure anyone into doing so. cv-pls means "close vote please", not "close vote or I'll stab you.")
-* Avoid extended discussion about a cv-pls.
-(We don't have to agree about a close request.
-We're not a democracy.
-However, users that are posting cv-pls'es that are blatantly wrong will be told so.
-The final verdict is on the RO team.)
-* Do not post feedback on success (or failure) of a cv-pls request.
-(I.e., no "boom"ing.)
-* Work **with** the OP to get their post into shape; most content has some value.
-* De-escalate in case of disagreement.
-* Tag burnination requests and tag cleanup requests _must_ be backed by an [MSO](http://meta.stackoverflow.com) post with significant community support.
-* A post is to be actively handled by **only one** member of the room.
-(We don't need 4 members all leaving witty statements in the comments or in chat.)
-* Keep oneboxed images to a minimum.
-(We wish to keep the room civil and mostly on topic, but that does not mean you can't have a little tasteful fun too.
-At any of the room owner's discretion, images may be moved to trash at anytime without warning, such decisions are final.
-Obviously, offensive and NSFW images are grounds for being kicked and moderator intervention.)
-* Please refrain from using [oneboxes](http://chat.stackoverflow.com/faq#formatting)/noisy formatting.
-(When posting a URL, put some text in front of it.)
-* No GIFs in chat.
-They are more distracting than one-boxed messages.
-* All members are accountable for their actions.
-(If/when such accountability is requested on meta.)
-* All discussions are public.
-(The RO team has an offline/private lounge for sensitive subjects if necessary.)
-* In absence of all room owners, the members lead by example.
-* Keep it professional, keep a high standard.

-###Expectations for room owners:
-* Is a role model for the kind of participation expected.
-* Makes the final call in any dispute, unless the RO team decide otherwise.
-* Clears messages that are starred with a tag from the starboard
-* Keeps the number of pinned items in the starboard to a minimum.
-It's ok to update and replace an existing if the information is still relevant.
-* Keep the tags that the room is working on in the description of the chat room.
-This way we don't need to use pinned messages.
-* Start the meeting.
-* Schedule the events.
-* Reels in conversation if it gets out of hand.
-* Moves messages or conversations to SO Tavern or a trash bin if necessary.
-* Moves handled cv-pls request to the [CV Request Graveyard](http://chat.stackoverflow.com/rooms/90230).

 ## Who are the room owners?
 When you become a Room Owner we believe you are that for life.
 Even when circumstances changes and Room Owners turn down their participation knob we still feel they are part of the team.